“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Land investing is not a passive investment strategy, it requires a fair amount of work to set up as a proper business.

-However, as your business matures, you can delegate much of this work to virtual assistants.
+However, as your business matures, you can delegate some of this work to virtual assistants.

 Con 2: Marketing